Providing the first UK assessment of environmental gerontology, this book enriches current understanding of the spatiality of ageing.

 6. Housing Histories, Housing Options

-8. Care Home Living: L1.a form of Long Term Care
+8. Care Home Living: A Form of Long-term Care

 9. Methodological Development